HassanShulli/CLI-Tool/README.md

-# Node.js CLI tool project
+# Node.js CLI tool project (make sure you have node.js installed)

 This project is a cli tool generated node.js and express.js.